generate_before_header

 • On Nov.
 7, 2020, Johnson called Trump and urged him to keep making baseless claims of election fraud, tweeting that he said: “Stay strong and keep fighting, sir!
 The nation is depending upon your resolve.
 We must exhaust every available legal remedy to restore Americans’ trust in the fairness of our election system.”

 • Johnson’s strategy of citing the Constitution as a politically “safe” way to object to certifying the election results has also proven to be incredibly profitable.
-“Republican partisans have rewarded objectors with grass-roots support, paths to higher office and campaign money,” as the New York Times points out.
+“Republican partisans have rewarded objectors with grass-roots support, paths to higher office and campaign money,” as The New York Times points out.
 “Corporate backers have reopened their coffers to lawmakers they once denounced as threats to democracy.
 And almost all the objectors seeking re-election are now poised to return to Congress” in 2023.

 Organization NameTotalPACsIndividuals